bitfocus/companion-module-riedel-rrcs/companion/HELP.md

 - Update on Configuration Change

-Will perform all Get All actions whenever RRCS reports a configuration change.
-This keeps all dropdowns and states in sync, however may prove excessively burdensome in large, busy networks.
+Performs all Get All actions when RRCS reports a configuration change.
+This keeps dropdowns and feedbacks accurate, however may prove excessively burdensome in large, busy networks.